Project: Advancing Whole-Body Vibration (WBV) Exposure Control in Agriculture

 Fethke NB, Schall MC, Merlino LA, Chen H, Branch CA, Ramaswamy M. Whole-body vibration and trunk posture during operation of agricultural machinery.
 Ann Work Expo Health.
 (2018);62(9):1123-1133. doi:10.1093/annweh/wxy076.
 PMCID: PMC8328096.

-Related Presentations using Data from our 2011-2016 GPCAH Study (*presenting author, if other than 1st author)
+Related Presentations using Data from our 2011-2016 GPCAH Study (*presenting author, if other than first author)

 Fethke NB, Gerr F, Merlino L, Branch C, Schall Jr MC*.
 Exposure to physical risk factors for musculoskeletal health outcomes during common agricultural activities.
 International Society of Agricultural Safety and Health Conference.
 Omaha, NE.
 June 22-26, 2014.